jayschwa/dos.zig/README.md

 ## Questions and Answers

-### Why do I get an "Invalid Opcode" error in [DOSBox](https://www.dosbox.com)?

-I have not looked into this deeply, but I believe it's because DOSBox does not support the `cmov` instruction.
-LLVM fails to generate code if it is not allowed to use `cmov`.
-I saw a commit for LLVM 11 that may resolve this issue, so hopefully things work well with DOSBox once LLVM 11 is finalized and Zig starts using it.

-In the meantime, try using [DOSBox-X](https://dosbox-x.com).

 ### Can I just target 16-bit real mode rather than require DPMI?

 It is technically possible, but not a goal of this package.
 Zig (via LLVM) can